A client once asked me during a session:

 Practicing self-love just means doing those same acts of love for yourself that you would do for someone else.

-- She agreed to practice a couple very small acts of self-love each day regardless of how she happened to feel about herself.
+- She agreed to practice a couple very small acts of self-love each day regardless of how she felt about herself.

 - While it was challenging at first—and she definitely wasn’t perfect at it—she mostly stuck with it for a few weeks.

-- When she reported back to me, sure enough, she explained that she was starting to feel a little better about herself.
+- When she reported back to me, sure enough, she explained that she was starting to feel a little better about herself—more little feelings of pride, for example, were sneaking into her experience throughout the day.

 - We kept it up and Sarah began increasing both the frequency and intensity of her self-love habit over the next few weeks.